DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-18-self-service-registration.md

 - 27% of active Publish users are in Manage
 - 23% of active Publish users are active in Manage

-Since there are a lot of users in Publish who are not set up in Manage, we have a large pool of contact details to draw from.
-These users will already have DfE Sign In accounts.
+As there are a lot of Publish users who are not on Manage, we can use their information to ease the registration process as they’ll already have DfE Sign-in accounts.

 ## Iteration 1